Skip to main content

 What crashes are included?

-NHTSA has provided data on police-reported crashes from 13 states: Arkansas, Connecticut, Florida, Indiana, Iowa, Maryland, Nevada, Ohio, Tennessee, Texas, Utah, Virginia and Wisconsin.
+NHTSA has provided data on police-reported crashes from 15 states: Arkansas, Connecticut, Florida, Indiana, Iowa, Kansas, Maryland, Minnesota, Nevada, Ohio, Tennessee, Texas, Utah, Virginia and Wisconsin.
+In addition, Michigan provides police-reported crash data to MITRE for inclusion in the study.
 Additional crash data will be included in the future.

 Is PARTS a voluntary partnership?